InvestedBrick/Brick-Lang/README.md

 - Optional compilerflags include `-info` for compilation information and `-nomicrosoft` on Windows to get rid of the Microsoft Logo things when using masm32

-- You can also add the `-O1` flag, which is a first level of optimization to strip the assembly code of not used functions.
+- You can also add the `-O1` or `-O2` flag.
+The `-O1` flag removes unused functions from the assembly and the `-O2` flag does some slight optimizations.

 *Note: This is currently only possible on Linux*

 - Then just run the file with `./<filename>` on Linux or `.\filename.exe` on Windows

-    *Note: if you want to be able to access the compiler, just add `export PATH="$PATH:<\path to the brick compiler>/Brick-Lang"` to the end of ~/.bashrc*
+    *Note: if you want to be able to access the compiler, just add `export PATH="$PATH:<\path-to-the-brick-compiler>/Brick-Lang"` to the end of ~/.bashrc on Linux

 ## Documentation